Featured Artist: Jonas Jödicke

 Belief in your work.
 In your voice.
 In whether it’s worth continuing.

-I’ve known so many artists, who felt invisible who assumed their art wasn’t connecting.
+I’ve known so many artists who felt invisible.
+Who assumed their art wasn’t connecting.
 Only to find out it was, but had been copied, sold, and spread across the internet without their name attached.

+It’s not rare.
+It’s rampant.
 And it leaves people questioning everything.

 That’s why stories like this matter.

+Because they show what’s still possible.
+They show that protection can be powerful, not punishing.
 That reclaiming your work can also mean reclaiming your sense of self.

 Jonas didn’t just get his art back.
+He got his future back.

-And for every artist still wondering if it’s worth it …this is proof that it is.
+And for every artist still wondering if it’s worth it… this is proof that it is.

 Explore More of Jonas’s Work